csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 We intend to have regular meetings with our partner once a week.
 However our partner is currently unavailable and very busy at the moment and has stated to us that he may not be able to meet once a week as of now.

 Details of Meeting 1 with Partner:
+In our initial meeting with the partner, he provided a brief introduction of himself and UNICEF.
+We then had a discussion regarding the project's motivation, including the reasons for this project and its scope.
+Furthermore, the partner outlined the expected project outcomes, including what the project should achieve and how users would use the plug-in.
+He also briefly mentioned the user stories and how it makes up to the minimum viable product.
+He mentioned that how the project should build on existing plug-in as well.
+Finally, he highlighted how the project could support him and his colleagues in fulfilling their mission.

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?